digst/cloud/design.md

 **_Highly Scalable_: Governance, operating processes and technology support a high number of applications with a limited need for addition of resources.**

 The governance at SIT is based on inter-agency agreement and differs from contracts with private cloud providers in many ways.
-One of the reasons a GovCloud can be made economical attractive is the inherited trust between government organisations and a cost effecient way of handle disagreements in a broader organisational and at times political context.
+One of the reasons a GovCloud PaaS is economical attractive is the inherited trust between government organisations and a cost effecient way of handle disagreements in a broader organisational and at times political context.

-The ensure this agreement-based process run smoothly the number of hard requirements should be kept low in favour of stable and accepted fora to resolve incidents and unforseen problems.
+To ensure this agreement-based process runs smoothly the number of hard requirements are kept low in favour of stable and accepted fora to resolve incidents and unforseen problems.
 One pillor of a efficent governance is the principles and rules related to *Fair Use*.
-All cloud environment has house roles, but private providers often regulated the user behaviour to these roles by price models.
+All cloud environment has house roles [?], but private providers often regulates the user behaviour to these roles by price models.
 The complexity of private cloud models add at least one extra layer of decissions in a project, and is to be avoided here for the sake of time-to-market.
 The *Fair Use* rules should cover elements like informing platform providers when expected capacity is known to change, public facing APIs are called in unintented ways and better alternatives exists or applications spend excessive ressources compared to similar applications.

-The scaleability is not ensure by consumers following basic rules alone.
+The scaleability is not ensured by consumers following basic rules alone.
 Each governance process, ressource cost, choice of tool etc must be made with the intend of scalability.
 In example meetings should be held on regular frequencies, rather on ad hoc basis.
-Cost to licenses should be scale with capacity and not by end user.
-Tools should have open APIs to support the difference in preference from new users.
+Cost to licenses should  scale with capacity and not by end user.
+Tools should have open APIs to support the difference in preferences from new users.

 Finally self-service and automation is needed to scale to the number of potential customer in a national governement settings.

 **_Security-by-design_: The platform is designed to enforce security on application by default.**

-Security is one of the areas of high regulation and compliance as a service is therefor a large benefit for platform consumers.
+Security is one of the areas of high regulation and compliance as a service is therefore a large benefit for platform consumers.
 The GovCloud platform is initially build with authentication, authorisation and data protection suitable for the identified first applications.

 The platform and its hosted application most follow specific security practices.
 Most are decided in the joint public Digital Strategy and further described in the Federate Digital Archictecture.
-Technology and tools for the platform must be choosen to support known existing needs, but also with a promise of continuosly improvement on security issues over the licensing period.
+Technology and tools for the platform must be choosen to support known existing needs, but also with a promise of continuosly improvement on security issues going forward.

 New processes and platform services are needed when the number of customers grow or applications using person or other sensitive data is hosted.
 Code inspection, network monitoring, predictive log analysis and automated responses should be added to the roadmap as needed.

 **_Predictable Cost_: The operating model ensures predictable consumer costs suitable for public sector budget guidelines.**

-Government organisations are interested in fixing variable Costs, or at least having defined caps, to control risk and comply with guidelines.
-That being so, The GovCloud cost model must align with other budget items and not expose consumers to greater economic risks than other technological solutions.
+Government organisations are interested in fixing variable costs, or at least having defined caps, to control risk and comply with guidelines.
+That being so, The GovCloud cost model must align with other budget items and not expose Platform Consumers to greater economic risks than other technological solutions.

 Specific application services to suit the needs of other government organisations for data acess, should generally be developed by the data consuming organisation.
 But this does not help limit costs when data services are exposed to the general public.
 In this case *fair use* agreements could be made with data consumers and their compliance monitored.